-If you were injured in an auto accident, complete the Free Case Review form to the right to begin exploring your legal options.
+If you were injured in an auto accident, complete our free intake form to begin exploring your legal options.

-The last thing you want to concern yourself with when recovering from a serious car accident is how you are going to pay for your medical bills.
-Taking into account all of the other expenses auto accident victims accrue after being involved in a collision, expensive medical bills can make any victim feel as if they are going to drown in debt.
+The last thing with which you want to concern yourself when recovering from a serious car accident is how you are going to pay for your medical bills.
+Taking into account all the other expenses auto accident victims accrue after being involved in a collision, expensive medical bills can make a victim feel as if they are going to drown in debt.

 When a victim is able to prove, with the help of an attorney, that the accident was caused by another driver, they have a solid case for a personal injury claim.
 Medical bills are rarely lumped into a single sum, so it is important for victims to keep a record of all medical expenses they incur.

-Personal injury victims may be able to recover compensation for hospital visits, physician examinations, ambulance and costs, and other medical related expenses.
+Personal injury victims may be able to recover compensation for hospital visits, physician examinations, ambulance transport and costs, and other medical-related expenses.
 In order to be awarded medical damages, a victim must be able to show that the expenses were directly related to their injury and medical conditions.

 Contact an Experienced Connecticut Personal Injury Lawyer

 Expensive medical costs are typically an indicator of the seriousness of an injury.
 The cost of medical care is one of the most important factors used when calculating the potential value of a claim.
-As a general rule of thumb, the higher your medical bills, the more damages you are entitled to.
+As a general rule of thumb, the higher your medical bills are, the more damages you are entitled to collect.

-No one ever expects to be involved in an accident.
-An accident that results in severe and debilitating injuries is tragic for all parties involved.
-Let us worry about ensuring your financial stability while you focus on rehabilitating.
+No one ever expects to be involved in an accident, and one that results in severe and debilitating injuries is tragic for all parties involved.
+Let us worry about ensuring your financial stability while you focus on your rehabilitation.